brynjen/miljohack2021/README.md

 - Uses Firebase as backend
 - Startpoint of it is [main.dart]
 - Project kanban is available at github

+## Risk analysis
+To look deeper into our risk analysis check out []

 ## Icon update
 To update icon, upload [assets/icons/config.json] to [FlutterIcons](https://www.fluttericons.com),